cicsdev/cics-java-liberty-springboot-jdbc/README.md

 cics-java-liberty-springboot-jdbc-lookup-ds

-This sample project demonstrates a Spring Boot JDBC application integrated with IBM CICS that can be deployed to a CICS Liberty JVM server.
+This project demonstrates a Spring Boot JDBC application integrated with IBM CICS that can be deployed to a CICS Liberty JVM server.
 The application makes use of the employee sample table supplied with Db2 for z/OS.
 The application allows you to add, update, delete or display employee information from the table EMP.

 Prerequisites